rust-lang/rust-forge/src/chat/zulip/triagebot.md

 ## Issue assignment

-Any user can claim an issue via `@rustbot claim`.
-Issues will be assigned to any user allowed to be an assignee.
-Users who don't will receive a "claimed" message in the top-level comment (and `rustbot` will be assigned).
+Any user belonging to the rust-lang organization can claim an issue via `@rustbot claim`.
+If the user is not part of the rust-lang organization `rustbot` will choose an assignee and add a "claimed" message in the top-level comment, to signal who the current assignee is.
 It is possible to override someone else's claim (no warning/error is given).

 You can drop your claim to the issue via `@rustbot release-assignment`; Rust team members can do the same if they want to release someone else's assignment.